openpmix/prrte/src/tools/prte/prte-map.1.md

 Any object can include modifiers by adding a colon (`:`) and any combination of one or more of the following to the `--bind-to` option:

- - `overload-allowed` if overloading of this object is allowed
+ - `overload-allowed` allows for binding more than one process in relation to a CPU
  - `if-supported` if that object is supported on this system

 ## Diagnostics